 Sir Ken Robinson:

 Yeah.
-There’s actually a wonderful book published, I don’t remember how long ago it was now.
+There’s actually a wonderful book published, I can’t remember how long ago it was now.
 I could check it for you, but I’m sure you could check it yourself.
 By Warren Bennis, who is one of the great thinkers and leaders around leadership itself.
 He wrote a book about creative teams.
 I love the title.
 I’m very irritated with him for having thought of the title, frankly, since it’s a title I would like to have used myself, at some point.
 It’s a brilliant book about how you make innovation, how you create the conditions for innovation with groups of people, not just with individuals.

 It’s a wonderful title.
 It’s called, ‘Organising Genius’.
 It’s a fantastic book.
 It’s really a book of case studies.
 The examples range from Oppenheimer and the Manhattan Project, which was responsible for, as you know, developing the atom bomb, to Disney, by way of Thomas Edison and various other people.